EliNiknami/DivarScraper_Cars/README.md

 This project is designed as a modular and extensible example of working with JSON-based APIs using Scrapy.

 ---

-## Overview

-The crawler retrieves car advertisement listings and their associated metadata through Divar’s public endpoints.
-It is structured following standard Scrapy project conventions to ensure clarity, maintainability, and ease of extension.

-The project is intended for learning, experimentation, and research-oriented use cases.

----

-## Features

-- Scrapy-based architecture
-- API-driven data collection (no HTML parsing)
-- Pagination support
-- Modular spider design
-- Configurable output formats (JSON, CSV, etc.)

----
 ## How to Run

 - scrapy crawl divar_search